smlacombe/sageo/README.md

 - Able to browse many sites at a time
 - Easy to maintain
 - Using up to date technologies
+- Lightweight

+Sageo reimplement the view customization feature of check_mk.

 Sageo offers many advantages over by check_mk multisite: